opspotes/jellyseerr-exporter/README.md

 | `genre`          |       The main genre for a requested media item        |          yes |
 | `company`        | The production company or network for a requested item |          yes |

 > ⚠️ Collecting Genre/Company info can take a lot of time with large request quantities

-#### Users
+### Users

-User request counts of an Overseerr server are collected with the following labels:
+User request counts of an Jellyseerr server are collected with the following labels:

 | Label   |          Description          | Configurable |
 | :------ | :---------------------------: | -----------: |